Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

-up.
-The newly organized Friends of Northbrook Forest Preserves (with a
+This history began with a couple of years of a few dozen people showing up.
+Then the newly organized Friends of Northbrook Forest Preserves (with a

 strong representation of community leaders from the schools, churches, and

-recognized citizen activists of many kinds) made an advertising banner, and more and more curious people started to attend.
+recognized citizen activists of many kinds) spread the word and made an advertising banner, and more and more curious people started to attend.

 Our third annual solstice fire – in 2001 – followed the horror of 9/11.
 We reached out and found allies of nature representing the three faiths that were most